wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.99 =
+* Solved a bug with Chanel link.
+* Updated sack function to show the error message in the div if something goes wrong.
+* Updated sack function to display the data instead execute a function.

+= 0.9.98 =
+* First release that doesn't require Minimax.
+* Now Lexi uses WP's internal Ajax routines.

 = 0.9.9.3 =
 * Using WP comment format functions (request by Hypercom Team) to use capabilities added with third party plugins.